 Frequently Asked Questions About Running Underwear for Men

 What are the top factors to consider when choosing underwear for running?

-Choosing underwear for running isn’t as simple as grabbing the cheapest package off the store shelf or virtual cart.
+Choosing the best running underwear for men isn’t as simple as grabbing the cheapest package off the store shelf or virtual cart.
 Whatever you choose needs to be able to protect you from chafing in the most sensitive of areas.

-First up, look for options that are made with merino wool, polyester, or nylon.
-These will wick moisture away instead of trapping it like cotton does.
+First, look for options made with merino wool, polyester, or nylon.
+These will wick moisture away instead of trapping it as cotton does.
+The nylon and elastane mix of the ExOfficio Men’s Give-N-Go 2.0 Sport Mesh 6″ Boxer Brief fabric did a great job wicking sweat from the skin.
 Another major factor to consider is whether you want undies with a fly or without.
 There are lots of good options in both varieties, but you may have a strong personal preference for one style or another.
 Running in thong-style undies has become increasingly popular in hot and humid climates where you want to reduce the layers of clothing on your body.
-Or you can choose to go commando and rely on the built-in liner that most running shorts come with.
+Or you can go commando and rely on the built-in liner that most running shorts come with.

 Once you narrow down those particulars, consider whether you would like a colorful design to add some flare.

 Which type of underwear is best for running?